commonsensesoftware/more-rs-options/guide/src/getting-started.md

 }
 ```

-You may be wondering why you need `Rc` or the `Options<T>` trait.
+You may be wondering why you need `Rc` or the [`Options`] trait.
 In many practical applications, you'll have a group of immutable settings which will be used in many places. `Rc` (or `Arc`) allows a single instance of settings to be shared throughout the application.
-You can also use the `Ref<T>` type alias to switch between them depending on whether the **async** feature is enabled.
-The `Options<T>` trait provides a level of indirection to realizing the settings.
+You can also use the [`Ref`] type alias to switch between them depending on whether the **async** feature is enabled.
+The [`Options`] trait provides a level of indirection to realizing the settings.
 Options might be _expensive_ to create or may come from an external source, such as a file, that should be differed until the settings will be used.
 In advanced scenarios, resolving the backed options instance may even change when an underlying configuration source, such as a file, changes.

 Now that we have some settings, we can put it together in a simple application.